Penn Carey Law - Logo

 The Legislative Clinic is one of only a handful of law school clinical programs devoted to legislative lawyering and the formation of public policy.
 The clinic combines legislative fieldwork in Congress, state and local legislatures, and national nonprofits with classroom study of legislative process, statutory drafting, and legislative advocacy.

 In the clinic, students learn about legislative solutions while conducting actual legislative and public policy work on issues of state and national importance.
-Students spend an average of two to three days per week engaged in legislative work at chosen sites, most frequently in the U.S. Senate and House of Representatives in Washington, D.C.
+Students spend two to three days per week engaged in legislative work at chosen sites, most frequently in the U.S. Senate and House of Representatives in Washington, D.C.

 Recently: